Excel VBA: Retrieving Outlook Address Book Values

 Summary

 The custom Excel VBA function retrieves specific attributes from the Outlook address book, including local contacts and Exchange users, by querying based on a name or alias.
-To use the function, you need to enable the Microsoft Outlook Object Library in VBA, create a new module for the code, and then apply the function in workbook formulas to fetch various properties like job title, company name, or department.
+Using the function requires enabling the Microsoft Outlook Object Library in VBA, creating a new module for the code, and applying the function in workbook formulas to fetch properties like job title, company name, or department.